Meat Loaf: Family and residences

 In December 1978, Meat Loaf went to work with Steinman in Woodstock, New York, where his future wife, Leslie G. Edmonds, was working as a secretary at Bearsville Studios; they were married in early 1979.
 From a previous marriage, Leslie had a daughter named Pearl, who later married Anthrax rhythm guitarist Scott Ian.
-Meat Loaf adopted Pearl in 1979 and her last name was changed to Aday.
+Meat Loaf adopted Pearl in 1979, and her last name was changed to Aday.

 Also in 1979, he and his family moved to a house on Eagle Drive in Stamford, Connecticut.
-In 1981, Leslie gave birth to Amanda Aday, later a television actress.
+In 1981, Leslie gave birth to Amanda Aday, who later became a television actress.
 For a brief time after Amanda's birth, they lived in Westport, Connecticut.
 He coached children's baseball or softball in each of the Connecticut towns where he lived, including for his daughter's team at Joel Barlow High School.
-He lived on Orchard Drive in Redding, Connecticut from 1989 to 1998.
+He lived on Orchard Drive in Redding, Connecticut, from 1989 to 1998.
 He had also lived on Beach Road in Fairfield, Connecticut.
 In February 1998, the family purchased a house in Beverly Hills, California for $1.6 million.
 Meat Loaf and Leslie divorced in 2001.

-In 2001, he sold his 5,083 square foot house in Mandeville Canyon near Los Angeles to Greg Kinnear for $3.6 million.
-In 2003, the BBC claimed that he was seeking a residence in Hartlepool; Meatloaf supported Hartlepool United F.C.
-In May 2005, he purchased a 7,142 square foot Spanish-style home off Mulholland Highway in Calabasas, California for $2,999,000; he sold it for $3,065,000 in May 2011.
-He married Deborah Gillespie in 2007.
-In May 2012, he moved to Austin, Texas, purchasing a newly constructed 5,200 square foot house at 17701 Flagler Drive for $1,475,000.
+In 2001, he sold his 5,083-square-foot house in Mandeville Canyon near Los Angeles to Greg Kinnear for $3.6 million.
+In 2003, the BBC said that he was seeking a residence in Hartlepool; Meat Loaf supported Hartlepool United F.C.
+In May 2005, he purchased a 7,142-square-foot Spanish-style home off Mulholland Highway in Calabasas, California, for $2,999,000; he sold it for $3,065,000 in May 2011.

+Meat Loaf married Deborah Gillespie in 2007.
+In May 2012, he moved to Austin, Texas, purchasing a newly constructed 5,200-square-foot house at 17701 Flagler Drive for $1,475,000.
 Before his death, he lived in Brentwood, Tennessee.

 Name change

-In 1984, Meat Loaf legally changed his first name from Marvin to Michael because he was haunted by a Levi Strauss & Co. commercial which according to him contained the line, 'Poor fat Marvin can't wear Levi's'.
+In 1984, Meat Loaf legally changed his first name from Marvin to Michael because he was "haunted" by a Levi Strauss & Co. commercial which—according to him—contained the line "Poor fat Marvin can't wear Levi's."